CyberDataLab/COnVIDa-lib/lib/README.md

 #### [`Regions class`](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/regions.py)
 Implements the required information for Regions management

+##### `get_country_codes()`
+    Returns a list with the supported country codes.
+Right now, only 'ES' for Spanish regiones is available, although this is easily extensible to other countries.

 ##### `get_regions(country_code='ES')`
-    Returns a list with the names of the regions associated with a country code.
+    Returns a list with the names of the Spanish Autonomous Regions.

     Parameters
-    - country_code: str
-        country code of the regions to retrieve.

-##### `get_regions_by_type(cls, type='c', country_code='ES')`
-    Returns a list with the names of the regions of a specific type associated with a country code.

-    Parameters
-    - type: str
-          For the country selected, the regional granularity to get.
-For Spain: 'c' Community, 'p' Province.
-    - country_code: str
-          country of the regions

-##### `get_regions_population(cls, country_code='ES'):`

-    Returns the number of citizens per region in a specific country

-    Parameters
-    - country_code: str
-        Country code of the regions.

-##### `get_country_codes()`
-    Returns a dictionary with the supported countries as keys, and their codes as values.
+    - country_code: string indicating the country of the regions.
+Right now, only 'ES' for Spanish regiones is available.

 ***